hasura/graphql-engine/docs/graphql/manual/queries/custom-functions.rst

 Querying custom functions using GraphQL queries
 -----------------------------------------------

-Let's see how we can query custom functions using a GraphQL query as in the below examples:
+Let's see how we can query custom functions using a GraphQL query as via the below examples:

 Example: Text-search functions
 ******************************